kyanostat/min-info/README.md

 - Red and green cycles indicate the top-2 second-order interationcs.

+- The figure is created by using NetworkX in Python.

 <img src="img/Figure_MixedGraphicalmodel.png" width="520px">

 #### B. Dependence pattern of the mechanism solutions (2-orthogonal frames) and the depths (real values)